 Where To Store Cryptocurrency

 - Hardware wallet.
-The devices are small compact devices that store the unique encrypted private key that gives access to the wallet.
+The devices are small compact devices that store the unique encrypted private key that gives access to the crypto wallet.
 The stored crypto is disconnected from the internet.
-For more information, read our guide on the best crypto hardware wallets.

 Frequency Asked Questions